lorenzo-rovigatti/cretinsbar/README.md

 # Cretin's Bar
-Cretin's Bar will be a much-less-featured (at least for the foreseeable future...) open-source alternative to [Transcribe!](https://www.seventhstring.com/xscribe/overview.html).
+Cretin's Bar is an open-source program for music transcription/play-along practice written in qt5/c++.
+The general idea behind the program comes from the fully-featured, highly professional commercial software [Transcribe!](https://www.seventhstring.com/xscribe/overview.html).
+Cretin's Bar wants to be a stripped-down, much less featured version of it, mostly useful for practice.

 ## Installation
 Cretin's Bar requires cmake, qt5, libmpg123 and SoundTouch.
 On Ubuntu (or any Debian-derived distro, I believe) this boils down to installing